Updated: January 14, 2012

 about the times, places, and locations of these tournaments can be found on the

-Further, the "ages as of 31 December 2011 rule applies to all Four Qualifiers (e.g. If the player is 8 but will turn 9 on or before December 31st, 2011 then he/she must play in the 11&U or higher section for ALL qualifiers.).
+Further, the "ages as of 31 December 2022 rule applies to all Four Qualifiers.
+For example, if the player is 8 but will turn 9 on or before December 31st, 2022 then he/she must play in the 11&U or higher section for all qualifiers.

 The dates of the Qualification